 Nikki Romain (Executive Director)

-Nikki Romain is Co-Founder and Executive Director of ART Inc. She is a graduate from Columbia College Chicago with a B.A. in Theater.
+Nikki Romain is a graduate from Columbia College Chicago with a B.A. in Theater.
 Nikki has an extensive background in the arts as an actor, singer, writer, and voice over artist.
 She was selected to perform with the well-known Chicago Praise Ensemble and toured throughout northern Italy.
 Nikki has performed in musicals and theatrical productions across the country such as, Little Shop of Horrors, The Wiz, Godspell, Steel

 Magnolias, For Colored Girls, and Shoe Story.
 She wrote, produced, and played in her one woman show, “Lost and Found” (a story about how the arts saved her life), at the Hollywood Fringe Festival in Los Angeles and the prestigious Royal George theater in Chicago.
 Using arts and culture as a vehicle, Nikki's mission in life is to empower the lives of women and youth.